arangodb/arangodb/Documentation/Books/HTTP/General/README.md

 ### Authentication via JWT

+ArangoDB uses a standard JWT based authentication method.
-To authenticate via JWT you must first obtain a JWT.
+To authenticate via JWT you must first obtain a JWT token with a signature generated via HMAC with SHA-256.
+The secret may either be set using `--server.jwt-secret` or will be randomly generated upon server startup.

+For more information on JWT please consult RFC7519 and https://jwt.io

+#### User JWT-Token

+To authenticate with a specific user you need to supply a JWT token containing the _preferred_username_ field with the username.
+You can either let ArangoDB generate this token for you via an API call or you can generate it yourself (only if you know the JWT secret).

+ArangoDB offers a REST API to generate user tokens for you if you know the username and password.
 To do so send a POST request to

 */_open/auth*